fuyutaa/healthBarInUnity/README.md

 21. Copy & Paste the contents of "PlayerHealth" from the github to your Unity script.

-22. Add the object reference "HealthBar" in the fill in "PlayerHealth" script.
+22. Add the references in "PlayerHealth" script.

 22. Add to the HealthBar the component reference "Slider" in the fill in "HealthBar" script.

-To create a scriptable object when the "Item" script has been added and loaded, go to Assets/Inventory/Item.

-x.
-Make a script called "Inventory"